locnnil/workshop/docs/explanation/interfaces/ssh-agent-interface.rst

 The SSH agent interface
-enables access to the host system's SSH agent from inside the workshop to let it use the SSH keys and configuration on the host securely.
+enables access to the host system's SSH agent from inside the workshop to let it use the host's SSH keys and configuration securely.

 SSH interface plug